ministryofjustice/security-guidance/docs/enterprise-access-control-policy.md

 # Enterprise Access Control Policy

+All Ministry of Justice \(MoJ\) staff \(including contractors and agency staff\) are entitled to be granted access to the information which is required for their work, subject to their level of clearance and employment status.

+Access control mechanisms provide the ability for MoJ IT systems to control the levels of access granted to an individual User or defined groups of individual Users.
+This section outlines the process for managing User access to MoJ IT systems starting from when a User is initially registered through to the revocation of access rights and removal of their User account.

+## Legacy information

 **Note:** This document is Legacy IA Policy.
 It is under review and likely to be withdrawn or substantially revised soon.
 Before using this content for a project, contact [CyberConsultancy@digital.justice.gov.uk](mailto:CyberConsultancy@digital.justice.gov.uk).

-All Ministry of Justice \(MoJ\) staff \(including contractors and agency staff\) are entitled to be granted access to the information which is required for their work, subject to their level of clearance and employment status.

-Access control mechanisms provide the ability for MoJ IT systems to control the levels of access granted to an individual User or defined groups of individual Users.
-This section outlines the process for managing User access to MoJ IT systems starting from when a User is initially registered through to the revocation of access rights and removal of their User account.
+**Note:** This document might refer to several organisations, information sources, or terms that have been replaced or updated, as follows:

+-   CESG \(Communications-Electronics Security Group\), refer to the National Cyber Security Centre \(NCSC\), contact [security@digital.justice.gov.uk](mailto:security@digital.justice.gov.uk).
+-   CINRAS \(Comsec Incident Notification Reporting and Alerting Scheme\), refer to the NCSC, contact [security@digital.justice.gov.uk](mailto:security@digital.justice.gov.uk).
+-   ComSO \(Communications Security Officer\), contact the Chief Information Security Office \(CISO\) \([security@digital.justice.gov.uk](mailto:security@digital.justice.gov.uk)\).
+-   `CONFIDENTIAL`, an older information classification marking, see [Information Classification and Handling Policy](information-classification-and-handling-policy.md).
+-   CPNI \([Centre for the Protection of the National Infrastructure](https://www.cpni.gov.uk/)\), contact the CISO \([security@digital.justice.gov.uk](mailto:security@digital.justice.gov.uk)\).
+-   DSO \(Departmental Security Officer\), contact the Senior Security Advisor \([security@digital.justice.gov.uk](mailto:security@digital.justice.gov.uk)\).
+-   GPG6 \(Good Practice Guide 6: Outsourcing and Offshoring: Managing the Security Risks\), refer to the NCSC, contact [security@digital.justice.gov.uk](mailto:security@digital.justice.gov.uk).
+-   IS1 \(HMG Infosec Standard 1 Technical Risk Assessment\), see the [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security).
+-   IS4 \(HMG Infosec Standard 4 Communications Security and Cryptography\), see the [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security).
+-   IS6 \(HMG Infosec Standard 6 Protecting Personal Data and Managing Information Risk\), see the [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security).
+-   ITSO \(Information Technology Security Officer\), contact the CISO \([security@digital.justice.gov.uk](mailto:security@digital.justice.gov.uk)\).
+-   `RESTRICTED`, an older information classification marking, see [Information Classification and Handling Policy](information-classification-and-handling-policy.md).
+-   SPF \([Security Policy Framework](https://www.gov.uk/government/publications/security-policy-framework)\), see the [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security), contact [security@digital.justice.gov.uk](mailto:security@digital.justice.gov.uk).

 ## User and Information Access management